anasa30/PT_FuelModels/README.md

 ## Frequency of data updates
 The map of fuel models is updated once per year, before the starting of a new fire season in Portugal (around late spring).
 After an update, all the hyperlinks redirecting to the data download are also updated and older versions moved to the corresponding folder in [Fuel Models](https://github.com/anasa30/PT_FuelModels/tree/main/Fuel%20Models).
 The base layers that are used to generate the map of fuel models (e.g. land cover, national fire atlas, etc.) are available at the [Models](https://github.com/anasa30/PT_FuelModels/tree/main/FUMOD/Models) folder.

 If you wish to download past versions you can use the [Download Directory](https://download-directory.github.io/) or [DownGit](https://downgit.github.io/) and paste de hyperlink to the folder you wish to download.
-For example, to download the data of 2021 from DownGit simply paste the path to the folder (https://github.com/anasa30/PT_FuelModels/tree/main/past%20versions/2021) in the mainpage of DownGit [DownGit](https://downgit.github.io/)
+For example, to download the models of 2021 from DownGit simply paste the path to the folder (https://github.com/anasa30/PT_FuelModels/tree/main/past%20versions/2021) in the mainpage of DownGit [DownGit](https://downgit.github.io/)

 ## Citation
 Please use the following citation when refering to this dataset: